cyrille-visser/FastHack-SQL/Student/Challenge01.md

 ## Description

-The objective of this challenge is to migrate AdventureWorks and WWI Databases (OLTP and OLAP) to Azure SQL database.
+The objective of this challenge is to migrate AdventureWorks and WWI Databases (OLTP) to Azure SQL database.
 Each presents a unique set of customer requirements; be sure to read the optional advanced challenges -- while completing the advanced challenges is not required for this challenge, it may impact your implementation choices.

 ### AdventureWorks

 AdventureWorks has provided the following requirements and guidelines:

-1. Database must be able to scale rapidly and easily for seasonal demand.
 1. Requires database backups to be maintained for 1 year, with weekly granularity.
 1. Database can be migrated offline during one of the nightly maintenance windows.
 1. If there are any migration blockers/remediation steps, document them with any suggested fixes.